mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---

 # Key Feature:
 $$
 h(n) = \frac{n^n}{n!}
 $$
-"Kernel" is a convex function.
+This kernel is _convex_.
 Breaking it up into smaller chunks, or spreading $n$ around is a losing proposition.
-So:
+That is:

 $$
 h(n) > h(n-k)h(k)